 - Some trainings are to be tracked on MSR/QSR: - Oultural Competency Training Minimum of four hours annual requirement for all staff.
 When an in-service is conducted, program shall keep on file a training agenda and a sign-in sheet for all those in attendance with sign-in/out times.
 For outside trainings, certificate of completion shall be kept on file at the program.
-Contractor shall maintain and submit a Cultural Competence Training Log annually. - BHS Disaster Support Training e-learning access is available through the BHS Training and Technical Assistance website.
-A minimum of 25% of contracted staff need to be disaster trained. - O System of Care training e-learning access is available through the BHS Training and Technical Assistance website.
-All direct service staff shall complete e-learning about BHS System, CFWB System, and Pathways to Well-being. - Continuing Education Units (CEUs) -- Contractor shall require clinical staff to meet their licensing requirement.
+Contractor shall maintain and submit a Cultural Competence Training Log annually. - Per BHIN 25-019, BHPs shall require all subcontractors, downstream subcontractors (excluding network providers), and all its staff who are in direct contact with members, including providers directly employed by the BHP (staff working in county owned and operated facilities), to complete evidence-based cultural competency training for the purpose of providing trans-inclusive health care for individuals who identify as TGI. - This training may be developed in conjunction with existing cultural competency training as outlined in the DMH Information Notice 10-02, DMH Information Notice 10-17, or any subsequent guidance. - BHPs shall require that the training is completed by all staff at least every two years or more often if needed. - BHS Disaster Support Training e-learning access is available through the BHS Training and Technical Assistance website.
+A minimum of 25% of contracted staff need to be disaster trained. - System of Care training e-learning access is available through the BHS Training and Technical Assistance website.
+All direct service staff shall complete e-learning about BHS System, CFWB System, and Pathways to Well-being.

+- Continuing Education Units (CEUs) -- Contractor shall require clinical staff to meet their licensing requirement.
 Other paraprofessional staff shall have a minimum of sixteen (16) hours of clinical training per year. - o Trainings for STRTP staff See section below "STRTP Trainings"